openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_ONNX.md

 To convert an ONNX\* model:

 1. Go to the `<INSTALL_DIR>/deployment_tools/model_optimizer` directory.
-2. Use the `mo.py` script to simply convert a model with the path to the input model `.nnet` file:
+2. Use the `mo.py` script to simply convert a model with the path to the input model `.onnx` file:
 ```sh
 python3 mo.py --input_model <INPUT_MODEL>.onnx
 ```